Family Fun Twin Cities Winter Survival Guide

 4580 Victoria St N, Shoreview, MN 55126

 Out of the frozen tundra and into the jungle: at Tropical Adventures kids an climb and slide through “wild” play apparatus.
 Only kids up to age 12 are allowed in the indoor playground, making it a good choice for younger kids.
 Big winter bonus – make a day of visiting the SHOREVIEW COMMUNITY CENTER by hitting TROPICS INDOOR WATERPARK.
 There are interactive water features to suit every age: slides, sprinklers, water sports and a zero-depth entry pool.
-One family pass is all you need for all-day play.
+All-inclusive Community Center fee of $9.75-$14.50 per person covers both the water park & playground OR $6.25-$6.75 for just the indoor playground.

 2292 Woodale Dr, Mounds View, MN 55112

-Warm up big time with indoor attractions like a ninja obstacle course, laser tag, a climbing wall, wall-to-wall trampolines, and a bouncy dodgeball court.
-If you’re bringing little sibs along, know there’s a special area where they won’t get trampled.
+Warm up big time at ZERO GRAVITY ADVENTURE PARK with indoor attractions like a ninja obstacle course, laser tag, a climbing wall, wall-to-wall trampolines, and a bouncy dodgeball court.
+If you’re bringing little sibs along, know there’s a special area where they won’t get trampled. $17-$22 per person.

 3265 Northwood Cir #100, Eagan, MN 55121

-The unique outdoor feel of the facility with its jungle gyms, basketball court and open turf for family games helps combat cabin fever during the winter.
+The unique outdoor feel GOOD TIMES PARK with its jungle gyms, basketball court and open turf for family games helps combat cabin fever during the winter.
 Good Times is a self-use park, meaning guests purchase day passes online (or at the kiosk inside the park entrance) and receive a code to enter the building.

 2015 Silver Bell Road, Suite 195, Eagan, MN 55122

 No winter blues here.
-The FFTC big kids are huge fans of the trampolines, ninja course and rock climbing tower.
+The FFTC big kids are huge fans of the trampolines, ninja course and rock climbing tower at SKY ZONE TRAMPOLINE PARK.
 More heart-pounding activities are an inflatable obstacle course and dedicated play spaces for youngsters.
 Safety grip socks are required and can be purchased at the park.

 Color Me Mine